A Waltz with a Rogue Novella, #3

-At two and twenty and scarred from a fire, Philomena Pomfrett is resigned to spinsterhood, but to ease her dying brother’s fretting, she reluctantly agrees to attend a London Season—to acquire a husband.
+Scarred from a fire, at two-and-twenty, Philomena Pomfrett is resigned to spinsterhood.
+But to ease her dying brother’s fretting, she reluctantly agrees to attend a London Season to acquire a husband.
 If she fails, when he dies, with no family and no money, her future is perilous.
-Betrayed once by love, Philomena entertains no notions of a love-match.
+Betrayed once, Philomena entertains no notions of a love-match.

 Newly titled, Bradford, Viscount Kingsley, returns to England after a three-year absence.
-When he stumbles upon Philomena hiding in a secluded arbor during a ball, he doesn’t recognize his first love, believing she died in a fire.
-Yet, something about her enthralls him, and he steals a moonlit kiss.
+When he stumbles upon Philomena hiding in a secluded arbor during a ball, believing she died in a fire he doesn’t recognize his first love.
+Yet something about her enthralls him, and he steals a moonlit kiss.
 Caught in the act by Philomena’s brother, Bradford is issued an ultimatum—a duel or marry Philomena.

 Bradford offers marriage, but Philomena rejects his half-hearted proposal, convinced he’d grow to despise her.
 Then her brother collapses, and she’s faced with marrying a man who deserted her once already.

 Caution: This Regency historical romance contains a jaded lord whom the ladies adore, a scarred spinster, willing to sacrifice everything for her dying brother, a feisty, portly cat, and an audacious aunt who say precisely what she thinks.

 Buy this 3rd installment in the Waltz with a Rogue Historical Regency romance Novella series for a rousing, emotional, and romantic adventure you can’t put down.

 See What Readers Are Saying: